 - The RMV may suspend your vehicle registration and/or your license for up to one year.

 We often see this kind of scenario when a 20-year-old and 17-year-old are dating.
 The 20-year-old sits in the passenger seat while the 17-year-old with a learner’s permit drives the 20-year-old’s vehicle.
 You are just asking for trouble in this kind of scenario.
 The easiest way to avoid facing charges is to have the 20-year-old licensed driver operate the vehicle but we know that sometimes that doesn’t happen.

-We are here to help you!
+Sweeney & Associates, LLC is here to help you!
 There are so many ways we can help you successfully resolve your case whether you are the permit holder or the passenger.
 We will do everything we can to get you the best possible outcome.
-Contact us at Sweeney & Associates, LLC today for a free consultation.
+Contact our firm today for a free consultation.
 We can be reached at (617) 300-0212 or firstname.lastname@example.org.